-Student Worksheets "The termite mound, a model of natural air conditioning" p.132-134,
+PPT presentation about the topic prepared by the teacher, Student Worksheets "The termite mound, a model of natural air conditioning" p.132-134, video See How Termites Inspired a Building That Can Cool Itself | Decoder

 - Learning what is inside a termite mound. - Learning how termite mounds regulate their temperature. - Having a look at a termite inspired building that is designed to cool itself. - Learning how termites keep cool.